 4.)
 Genetic Testing for Conclusive Paternity Determination

-Genetic testing will prove whether or not the man in question is the father of the child.
+Genetic testing will prove whether the person in question is the biological parent of the child.
 The paternity test is done on cells obtained from a cheek swab.
-The test needs to not rule out the tested person as a potential match and must show that the statistical probability of him being the father is 99.0% or higher.
+It's a little confusing, but the test needs to not rule out the tested person as a potential match.
+So, it must show that the statistical probability of him being the father is 99.0% or higher.

 The 2019 Senate Bill 158 also allows parents to use genetic testing to establish paternity outside the courts.
 There is now an easy administrative process to prove paternity without the need for a hearing.
 This process begins with a subpoena from the child support agency to have the child, mother, and father genetically tested.